Oríkì: Characteristics

 The oríkì varies in length depending on whether it is the name given to a child to describe the future portents of the life or a recital of the accomplishments of a person's clan.
 It is invoked to praise a child for bringing pride to the parents or to attempt to evoke virtuous character traits of bravery, fortitude and perseverance that are believed to be innate in a person by pedigree.

 It is not always clear what was pre-eminent in the mind of the person who named a child with the shorter praise name.
 Predetermined names based on the circumstances of birth are called Oríkì ṣókí, such as the names for twins: Táiyé and Kẹ́hìndé.
 Traditionally, a boy born with the umbilical cord around his neck is called Òjó (there are exceptions; the Ijebu subculture names a boy or girl Àìná), but the name Òjó has praise poetry that does not even mention that but implies that the child would be the darling of ladies and might be a little impatient.

 Praising gods and mortals has traditionally been the focus for singers and the most engaging for audiences, whether the tone is persuasive or controversial.
 Nigerian politicians often hire well-known singers to elaborate on their heritage.
 Today, Nigerian Christians and Muslims use oriki to praise sing for the Abrahamic god.
 They may pray for salvation if they hear the praise of indigenous Yorùbá gods such as Ògún because many of them believe that traditional Yorùbá deities are demonic.
+Nigerian-American author Luvvie Ajayi wrote in her book that she has written long form orikis for several notable people that she admires.
+Ajayi urged that people should have an oriki regardless of skill or notability, with self-love being seen as beneficial to having an oriki.